-Set on the edge of the Brecks, in the heart of East Anglia, Manor Farm has been in the care of our family for three generations.
-Once a traditional arable farm complete with chickens, pigs, turkeys and vegetables, we are now moving away from intensive farming methods and slowly returning the farm to nature, transforming it into something truly spectacular.
+Set on the edge of the Brecks, in the heart of East Anglia, Manor Farm is spread over 750 acres of glorious Norfolk countryside.
+Once a traditional arable farm complete with chickens, pigs, turkeys and vegetables.
+The farm has moved away from intensive farming methods and slowly returned to nature, transforming it into something truly spectacular.
 Spread over 750 acres, the site is made up of a mixture of farmland, wildflower meadows, lakes and woodland.
-By letting parts of the farm lie fallow, creating wild birdseed plots and wildflower meadows we are transforming the landscape into a wildlife and conservation haven.
+By letting parts of the farm lie fallow, creating wild birdseed plots and wildflower meadows, the landscape is now transforming into a wildlife and conservation haven.

 Although Shropham feels a million miles from the hustle and bustle of the modern world it is less the two hours from London, 40 minutes from Cambridge and just 30 minutes from the heart of Norwich.
 Norwich Airport is less than half an hour from the site and Stansted is around an hour away.
 The closest rail station is 10 minutes away at Attleborough and has regular links to Norwich and Cambridge.